-Low Salt Diet for Meniere’s Disease
+Low Salt Diet to reduce the symptoms of Meniere’s Disease

 The apparent importance of a low salt or low sodium diet for Meniere’s sufferers is well known and well documented.
 More sodium can mean more fluid retention in your body.

 Is a low salt diet for Meniere’s disease really that difficult?
 Is it that important and what are the alternatives?